-Through the master’s degree program in cybersecurity you:
+Through the cybersecurity master’s degree program, you will:

 - Build an understanding of data network infrastructure and communications technology, architecture, and management.

 - Develop strategies to mitigate security risks for traditional and cloud-based environments.

 - Develop and communicate effective enterprise information security policies that address internal and external national and international threats.

 Customizable online curriculum